8VIM/8VIM/README.md

 ## Initial Idea

 The application was started essentially as a clone of 8pen, which for some reason they have stopped distributing.
-(I can no longer install it even though when i paid for it!!!)
+(I can no longer install it even though when I paid for it!!!)

-To understand what exactly this keyboard is please watch the video "https://www.youtube.com/watch?v=99vsUF4NuLk"
+To understand what exactly this keyboard is, please watch the video "https://www.youtube.com/watch?v=99vsUF4NuLk"

 ## Usability Guide